 Is drip coffee stronger than espresso?

-No, espresso is stronger than drip coffee as it’s a concentrated shot of coffee made by forcing pressurized water through finely-ground coffee beans.
+No, espresso is stronger than drip coffee as it’s a concentrated shot of coffee made by forcing pressurized water through finely ground coffee beans.